javierquirogae/SPRINGBOARD/README.md

 # SPRINGBOARD
-This is the repository I use to share my completed SPRINGBOARD aggignments
+This is the repository I use to share my completed SPRINGBOARD assignments